Dog Paw Licking: Top Causes, Irritations, and Solutions

 Photo: Interdigital cyst on dog paw, by Jennifer Bailey, DVM; via the Whole Dog Journal.

-Treating Itchy Irritated Dog Paws
+How to Treat Itchy, Irritated Dog Paws

 Determining the exact cause of your dog's itchy paws is paramount to stopping the excessive licking and solving the problem.
 Lavengel® can help (and has) with many of these issues - cuts, dry paw pads, allergy spots, cysts, sores, infections, etc. See for yourself in some notable reviews in the section below.